sonuahluwalia/sporty-shoes/Readme.txt

 Product id is not null or empty during updation Product id exists during updation
-Get Products by providing valid size and page number
+Get Products by providing valid size and page number Update valid category

+User API:
+read(using pagination by giving page number & size) findByName

+Validation on User:
+If user is not there, user not found message is given

+Purchase Reports: